BasicVariable/Island-Ads/README.md

 # Island-Ads
-Island-Ads is an open source bot that will make ads (changeable by config.js) on rolimons.com.
+Island-Ads is an open-source bot that will make ads (customizable by config.js) on rolimons.com.
 Island Ads was made for fun and personal use in Node.js.
 The bot doesn't require you to install or run it on your pc 24/7 as it can be easily forked onto repl.
+The bot allows you to somewhat consistently advertise your offer which increases the chance you get a good inbound trade or the offer you requested as more people will have the chance to view your offer.

 # Installation
 ```
 A => Create a repl account and fork the repository
-1. create a repl.it account
+1. Create a repl.it account
 2. Go to home (https://replit.com/~)
 3. Press the plus button under the Create section
 4. Click import from github and paste this link in "https://github.com/BasicVariable/Island-Ads.git"